 - Discourage bad behavior, such as high-pitched or loud cry (whining) and badgering, and praise them when they stop it.

-- Avoid punishments since it could do more harm while handling mental health issues.
+- Avoid punishment since it could do more harm while handling mental health issues.

 1. Can my child develop ODD without ADHD?